Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 For mountaineering up steep terrain over 55 degrees a full-shank sole with minimal flex is optimal (Kieran Cunningham/MyOpenCountry ©)

-This feature adds a water-tight seal that extends (usually), three-quarters or halfway up your shin.
-This adds warmth, prevents snow or water from sneaking in, and saves you from having to carry (and buy) a separate pair of gaiters.
-The only downside to built-in gaiters is that they’ll be overkill in less extreme environments and likely to cause sweaty feet
+A built-in gaiter creates a water-tight seal, usually extending three-quarters or halfway up your shin.
+This adds warmth, prevents snow or water from sneaking in, and eliminates the need for a separate pair of gaiters.
+The downside is that built-in gaiters may be excessive in less extreme environments and likely to cause sweaty feet.

 Crampon Compatibility

-All of the boots on our list have both toe welts and heel welts, so are compatible with both C3 (automatic) and C2 (semi-automatic) crampons.
+All boots on our list feature both toe welts and heel welts, making them compatible with both C3 (automatic) and C2 (semi-automatic) crampons.
 For more on crampon compatibility, check out this guide from Ellis Brigham.

 Close up of person climbing an icy face wearing snow shoes with crampons attached